<?xml version="1.0" encoding="utf-8"?>

 &lt;p&gt;Corey Newhouse got her start as a teacher at Summerbridge Cincinnati in the early 1990s and has been involved in educational equity and social justice movements ever since.
 She founded Public Profit to build a team that would seamlessly blend social science research methods, organizational change strategy, and a deep commitment to supporting changemakers.
 Corey’s formal training is in program evaluation, education policy, and statistical analysis.
 Prior to launching Public Profit in 2007, Corey was a Senior Policy Associate with Children Now, supporting the policy team with data and evaluation, and as an Associate with HTA, a strategy and fundraising consulting firm.
 Corey earned her MPP at UC Berkeley and her BA at Columbia College.&lt;/p&gt;

 &lt;p&gt;As the Founder and Principal of Public Profit, Corey leads the team’s strategic direction, external relationships, and business development.
 In addition, Corey serves as an internal thought partner to project teams, assisting with the design of Public Profit’s engagements in evaluation, capacity building, and strategic program design.
 She is co-author of Public Profit’s Creative Ways to Solicit Stakeholder Feedback and Dabbling in the Data, and a contributor to Evaluation Failures: 22 Tales of Mistakes Made and Lessons Learned (Sage Publications).
 She is a co-editor of the volume, Measure, Use, Improve!
-Data Use in Out-of-School Time (Information Age Publishing).&lt;/p&gt;*OPEN online events are typically not recorded.
-However, we encourage presenters to share information and resources from their session after the event to everyone who registered in case you were not able to attend.</description>
+Data Use in Out-of-School Time (Information Age Publishing).&lt;/p&gt;*This event will be recorded.
+All registrants will be sent the recording and any other resources shared after the event.</description>

 <link>https://oregoneval.wildapricot.org/event-6547948</link>